FluentValidation/FluentValidation/docs/upgrading-to-11.md

 ### Changes in supported platforms

-Support for .NET Core 2.1 has been removed, as Microsoft support has ended for this release.
+- Support for .NET Core 2.1 has been removed, as Microsoft support has ended for this release.
+- Support for the `netstandard2.0` platform has been removed removed from the core library. `netstandard2.1` is now the minimum supported version.
+This implicitly means that FluentValidation 11.x can't be used on legacy .NET Framework 4.x.
+If you need to run on .NET 4.x or another netstandard2 platform, you must use FluentValidation 10.x instead.

 ### Sync-over-async now throws an exception